Dr Deborah Lancastle

 - You are not alone and friends, colleagues, and family members of a similar age are likely to be experiencing similar things – they may also be unsure about whether it is appropriate or ‘welcome’ to talk about their experience.
 Perhaps you could be the one to start the conversation!

-- Find out about sources of help and support in the workplace if your symptoms are affecting your ability to work as you would like – good places to start include workplace nurse, health professional, counsellor, or health centre.
+- Find out about sources of help and support in the workplace if your symptoms are affecting your ability to work as you would like – good places to start include workplace nurse, health professional, counselor, or health center.

 Qualifications and certifications: